 An Introduction to David Servant

-This article includes some of David’s best advice on the subject of fundraising.
-I hope you find it encouraging, helpful, and even challenging, whatever your role in your Christian nonprofit is.
+This article includes some of David Servant’s best advice on the subject of fundraising.
+We hope you find it encouraging, helpful, and even challenging, whatever your role in your Christian nonprofit is.
 But first, a quick background on how David became a nonprofit director…

 David Servant began his years of vocational ministry as a pastor.
 He pastored three churches that all had an emphasis on missions.
 During this time, David often traveled internationally to teach in pastors’ conferences, developing numerous ministry friends in many of the developing nations he visited.
 Throughout his travels, he saw firsthand the poverty and incredible need so many in the body of Christ live with.

 Heaven’s Family was birthed in 2002, after Jesus’ foretelling of the future judgment of the sheep and the goats in Matthew 25 caught David’s heart and began a transformation in his ministry.
 Heaven’s Family now ministers to thousands throughout the world each month, reaching the unreached with the gospel, discipling the body of Christ, and serving the “least of these” by providing microloans, food, safe water, disaster relief, rescuing children from trafficking, and so much more.

 David Servant is the author of several books, including Family-Style Devotions, Forever Rich, The Great Gospel-Deception and The Disciple-Making Minister, a 500-page discipleship resource that has been translated into dozens of languages and is being distributed to tens of thousands of pastors throughout the world.
 His teaching ministry continues to touch thousands each month through his website, his YouTube channel, and other places on the web where David’s teaching is listed.

 With that introduction behind us, we hope you enjoy the following nuggets of wisdom about both the challenges and blessings of fundraising.